SpinoniRaffaele/tech-notes/azure fundamentals/03 Cost management, Governance, Monitoring.md

 - modular files: you can break down your infrastructure in multiple files.
 - extensibility: the templates can be extended with custom scripts (powershell or bash).

 **Bicep**: a language that uses declarative syntax to deploy azure resources.
 It is a concise alternative to the JSON ARM templates.
-It supports all resources types, it has a simple syntax and offers the same advantages a arm templates.
+It supports all resources types, it has a simple syntax and offers the same advantages as ARM templates do.

 ## Monitoring
-**Azure Advisor**: is a tool that evaluates the resources and makes recommendations to help improve **reliability**, **security** and **performance**, achieve **operational excellence** and reduce **costs**.
+**Azure Advisor**: is a tool that continuously scan and evaluates the resources and makes recommendations to help improve **reliability**, **security** and **performance**, achieve **operational excellence** and reduce **costs**.
 You can filter the suggestions by resource groups or subscriptions.
+It is a free service.

 **Azure Service Health**: a service that keeps track of the resources (both your specific ones and azure in general).
 It uses three different services:
 - Azure status: the status of azure globally (used to monitor outages in AZs).